conduktor/conduktor-docs/docs/platform/guides/self-service.md

 ### Benefits for Applications Teams
 - Autonomy and responsibility over their resources
 - Isolation with Application namespaces
-- Collaboration with using Permission Delegation without any help from the Central Platform
+- Collaboration through permission delegation without any help from the Central Platform team
 - Discoverability through Topic Catalog

 ## Concepts